Pamela Karlan is the sort of legal figure who makes it harder to pretend constitutional law is a genteel, detached subject.

 The impeachment hearing made her famous, but not for the right reason

 In the broader culture, Karlan became newly visible during Donald Trump's first impeachment.
-That visibility was real, but it also distorted things.
+That visibility was intense, but it also distorted things.
 JTA's coverage of the hearing focused on the ugly fact that anti-Semites seized on the presence of three Jewish constitutional scholars testifying before the House Judiciary Committee, Karlan among them.

 That episode belongs in the story because it showed two things at once.
 First, Karlan had become one of the legal academics institutions turned to when constitutional crisis needed public explanation.
 Second, even a technical discussion of impeachment could instantly collapse into identity panic and antisemitic insinuation once it reached mass politics.